 None of the key provisions of H.R.
-5230 are new or outlandish - that a scheme exists when compensation is based primarily on recruitment rather than retail sales, and that personal use is a legitimate business practice in direct selling.
+3409 are overly complicated.
+The legislation simply says that a scheme exists when compensation is based primarily on recruitment rather than retail sales, and that personal use is a legitimate business practice in direct selling.

-Forty-nine states have codified laws banning pyramid schemes, and numerous court decisions have used the same definition of a scheme that H.R.
-5230 seeks to enact at the federal level.
+All fifty states have codified laws banning pyramid schemes, and numerous court decisions have used the same definition of a scheme that H.R.
+3409 seeks to enact at the federal level.
 This pro-consumer measure extends protection of consumers and direct selling independent consultants at the federal level as a natural next step.

 MYTH: DSA is solely responsible for H.R.
-5230.
+3409.

 FACT: This bipartisan legislation is sponsored by U.S. Reps.
-Marsha Blackburn (R-TN) and Marc Veasey (D-TX), and has currently garnered support from more than 30 members of the Congressional Hispanic Caucus, Congressional Black Caucus, Direct Selling Caucus and Energy & Commerce Committee, as well as a variety of industry and non-profit organizations.
+Marsha Blackburn (R-TN) and Marc Veasey (D-TX).
+Previous iterations of this bill garnered support from over 30 members of the Congressional Hispanic Caucus, Congressional Black Caucus, Direct Selling Caucus, and Energy & Commerce Committee, as well as a variety of industry and non-profit organizations.

-As the voice of direct selling in the U.S., DSA has long worked to promote strong consumer protection legislation, including supporting laws banning pyramid schemes that have been codified in almost every state.
+As the voice of direct selling in the U.S., DSA has long worked with its member companies to promote strong consumer protection legislation, including supporting laws banning pyramid schemes that have been codified in almost every state.
+In many cases, the Code of Ethics that all DSA members adhere to is more pro-consumer than existing FTC provisions.
 Supporting legislation to define pyramid schemes at the federal level is a natural next step.

-Forty-nine states have codified laws banning pyramid schemes, and numerous court decisions have used the same definition of a scheme that H.R.
-5230 seeks to enact at the federal level.
-In addition, more than a third of the states have anti-pyramid statutes that explicitly sanction personal use.
+All fifty states have codified laws banning pyramid schemes, and numerous court decisions have used the same definition of a scheme that H.R.
+3409 seeks to enact at the federal level.
+In addition, 21 states have anti-pyramid statutes that explicitly sanction personal use.
 This pro-consumer measure extends protection of consumers and direct sellers at the federal level as a natural next step.